WelshSP/aws-backend/README.md

 # HUB Cloud AWS Backend Infrastructure
+ *Please note that this project is in development as the Developer's requirements change often.
+This is the attempt to keep it stabilized.*

 ## 1. The Problem Statement: The Context